andrusieczko/clip-path-polygon/README.md

 </html>
 ```

-which gives you such an html code:
+which gives you such an html code (remember that `svg` element has to have *http://www.w3.org/2000/svg* namespace!):

 ```html
 <div style="width: 300px; height: 200px">